[Solved] Authentication based redirection

 Well, hope to hear back some comments - or suggestions on how to achieve what I want :) Thanks...

-RE: [Solved] Authentication based redirection - Added by gstrauss 11 months ago
+RE: [Solved] Authentication based redirection - Added by gstrauss about 1 year ago

 As noted in #1498, use mod_magnet with some custom lua code to get REMOTE_USER from the environment.
 REMOTE_USER will be the authenticated user, if authentication has occurred.
 If your router does not have mod_magnet, then you can build the package yourself with a cross-compilation environment.
 Alternatively, see if mod_magnet is part of a separate package for your router, or ask the maintainer to build mod_magnet with the lighttpd package.
 If none of this is possible, then it is also unlikely that you would be able to get the maintainer to release a package with an upgraded version of lighttpd.